manuellalonzo/hw4terra-aws/README.md

 # enter the IP of your ISP to restrict access or enter 0.0.0.0/0 for any host to access the VM.
 Examples below
 var.cidr_blocks
-  Enter a value: 24.6.3.79/32
+  Enter a value: 24.6.3.666/32

 # enter your KMS keys.
-In my case it is testing_ami.pem
+In my case it is testingfake_ami.pem
 var.key_name
-  Enter a value: testing_ami
+  Enter a value: testingfake_ami

 # enter your VPC group
 var.vpc_id
-  Enter a value: vpc-8ff14ce4
+  Enter a value: vpc-fake8ff14ce4